-Mac OS X and macOS have always been able to read NTFS drive, but unable to write NTFS drive.
-Now that Mac can read NTFS drive, why Mac can't write NTFS drive?
-Mac OS X can write to NTFS volumes, but it doesn't support.
-This article is here for explaining the question and give a solution about how to write NTFS drive on Mac.
+We all know the fact that Mac OS X and macOS have always been able to read NTFS drive, but unable to write NTFS drive.
+But why?
+This article is here to explain the reseasons and give a solution to write NTFS drive on Mac.

 Why can't we write NTFS drive on Mac?

-The file system on Mac is HFS+.
-There are fundamental differences between HFS+ and NTFS, such as characters supported in the name and maximum file size and many other differences.
+The newest file system for Mac is APFS, and the previous one is HFS+.
+Both of the two Mac file systems are fundamentally different from NTFS, such as characters supported in the name and maximum file size and many other differences.

 Supporting another file system means that there is a massive expense to the OS development and test teams.
 Reading a file from a different file system is significantly easier than writing.
 As for information security, there is very little chance of data loss in only reading a file.
 In writing a file, it is hard to ensure that the act of writing the file doesn't lose data (either in the file that you are writing, or other files on the disk).

 Mac OS X and macOS are able to read NTFS drives, that means Mac know many things about NTFS, not only read NTFS drives.
-You can also write NTFS drive on Mac OS X and macOS, however, it's a hidden switch, and it's not supported. iBoysoft Drive Manager makes it supported.
+You can also write NTFS drive on Mac OS X and macOS, however, it's a hidden switch, and it's not recommended due to its complexity.
+Today we'll introduce an easy to use and professional NTFS app - iBoysoft Drive Manager to help you read and write NTFS on Mac computer.

 Write NTFS drive on Mac with iBoysoft Drive Manager